clissa/custom-jupyter-setup/README.md

  - line_numbers
  - custom_setup

-The latter is a custom extension configurable by editing the `main.js` file in the *custom_setup* folder.
+The latter is a custom extension configurable by editing the *main.js* file in the `custom_setup` folder.
 **Note:** after editing you have to re-install the extension with `jupyter contrib nbextension install --user`

 Also, the *custom.css* file is used for customised rendering of notebook markdown cells.

 ## Installation
 ```
-git clone
+# clone
+git@github.com:clissa/custom-jupyter-setup.git

+# move in the repository folder
-cd <repo>
+cd custom-jupyter-setup

+# run configuration script
 bash configure.sh
 ```